Banking, Money and Taxes in Bahrain

 - Fixed-deposit accounts are ideal for long-term savings.
 These accounts offer competitive, fixed interest rates for a fixed period of time; however, account holders will have little or no access to funds until the investment has matured.
 A significant minimum initial deposit will be required to set up the account.

 Incurring debt in Bahrain

 While expats who incur debt in Bahrain are not in danger of facing jail time, as is the case in neighbouring UAE, they could be banned from travel.
 Furthermore, expats who have an active travel ban against them are barred from work permit or residence permit approval.

 Most creditors and financial institutions cite that approaching civil courts and instituting a travel ban is a last resort, but nonetheless, expats should be aware of the situation and should avoid incurring large amounts of debt while in Bahrain.

 Taxes in Bahrain

 One of the great incentives for expats moving to Bahrain, is that there is no personal or income tax levied against your salary each month.
-All that will be deducted from your gross monthly salary is a 1 percent contribution to the General Organisation for Social Insurance (GOSI), which goes toward subsidising the unemployed in Bahrain.
+All that will be deducted from your gross monthly salary is a 1% contribution to the General Organisation for Social Insurance (GOSI), which goes toward subsidising the unemployed in Bahrain.

 However, before getting too excited, expats are strongly advised to research whether there exists a double taxation avoidance agreement (DTAA) between Bahrain and their country of origin.
 If there isn't, they will have to pay tax in their country of origin on the money they earn in Bahrain.

-Expats should also check whether there are any restrictions on sending money home from Bahrain to their country of origin.
+Expats should check whether there are any restrictions on sending money home from Bahrain to their country of origin.